henry-anderson/Ronin/Thallen/EDL/overview.md

 <b>x<sub>2</sub></b>: A percent of the 90 day activity minimum used for players working on their gloves (to be decided)<br />
 <b>y<sub>2</sub></b>: A percent of the 90 day activity minimum used for players who already have gloves (to be decided)<br />
 <p />

+### Recent Activity
+The player must have acquired at least 800 DKP for their main hand and 1000 DKP for their offhand in the past 90 days on the account involved in the vote.

 ### Declining Activity
 <img src="https://i.imgur.com/PHLTmPj.png">